Variance: Population variance

 The population variance matches the variance of the generating probability distribution.
 In this sense, the concept of population can be extended to continuous random variables with infinite populations.

 Sample variance

-Biased sample variance

 In many practical situations, the true variance of a population is not known a priori and must be computed somehow.
 When dealing with extremely large populations, it is not possible to count every object in the population, so the computation must be performed on a sample of the population.
+This is generally referred to as sample variance or empirical variance.
 Sample variance can also be applied to the estimation of the variance of a continuous distribution from a sample of that distribution.